How Long Do Shocks And Struts Last: All You Need to Know

 The first parameter that has a huge role in the health of the shocks and struts is the road condition.
 Smooth and nice roads are best for these parts.
 They last for about 100,000 miles on suitable roads.

 But roads with holes and bumps severely decrease the lifetime of the struts.
-Then the shocks and struts will run for about 50,000 miles or about 5 years.
+Then the shocks and struts will run for about 50,000 miles, or about 5 years.

 Moreover, dirt and other waste products get attached to the shocks and struts due to dirty and muddy roads.
 Corrosive substances are formed because of this.
-Then the metal used to make the shocks and struts get weaker.
+Then the metal used to make the shocks and struts got weaker.
 Thus, they become bad pretty soon.

 Load Carried

 The shocks and struts are an integral part of the weight distribution system of the car.
-They carry almost the complete load.
+They carry almost the entire load.
 Continuous heavy loads decrease the lifetime of these car components.
 Whereas, carrying less to moderate weight helps to achieve a long lifetime.

 Quality of Components